 - Complimentary Treatments: St. Charles offers complimentary treatments not widely available elsewhere, such as acupuncture for stroke symptom management and visual motor imagery techniques to help retrain the stroke-altered brain.
 These are offered in conjunction with, rather than in place of, mainstream medicine.

-- Recreational Therapy, Music Therapy, Art Therapy and more.
+- Recreational Therapy, Music Therapy and more.

 - Education and Support for Patients, Families and Caregivers: